 The four bars in the right hand graph say the very same thing.
 Mean values of urine calcium, shown by the top of each bar, rose progressively with stones.

-This is expected if idiopathic hypercalciuria is genetic and causes calcium stones.
+This is expected if IH is genetic and causes calcium stones.

 Hypercalciuria in children not rarely causes hematuria found on routine screening.
-Loin pain with hematuria is a common syndromic epithet, ascribed to crystals because IH can raise urine supersaturation and higher supersaturations promote crystals.
+Loin pain with hematuria is a common syndrome ascribed to crystal passage.
+IH can raise urine supersaturation and higher supersaturations promote crystals.
 Hematuria can be familial because it is due to IH and crystals or stones.
 In adults, unlike children, hematuria can be from malignancy so proper evaluation, even in stone formers, requires imaging and considerable care.

-An outstanding scientist in the kidney stone field, Dr. Khashayar Sakhaee, has authored a superb review of the bone problem of stone formers.
-This figure, from a prior study of people living in Rochester, Minnesota, shows the cumulative incidence of vertebral fractures among people who had a symptomatic stone (irregular line) and the expected rate of fractures based on the entire population (the smooth line) between 1950 and 1974.
+This figure, from people living in Rochester, Minnesota, shows the cumulative incidence of vertebral fractures among those who had a symptomatic stone (irregular line) and the expected fracture rate based on the entire population (the smooth line) between 1950 and 1974.
 The excess of fractures was not observed for hip or forearm.

-We have shown that the magnitude of IH predicts future loss of bone mineral.
+Another reason I make this inference is that the magnitude of urine calcium loss predicts future loss of bone mineral.

 We measured bone mineral density in a number of stone formers with IH, collected 24 hour urine samples, and then re-measured bone mineral density three years later.